Australia's Next Top Model season 8

 The eighth cycle of Australia's Next Top Model began airing 9 July 2013 on Fox8.
-Former host Sarah Murdoch left the show and was replaced by Jennifer Hawkins.
-Alex Perry and Charlotte Dawson returned as judges for this season with Didier Cohen joining the show as a new judge.
+Model and Miss Universe 2004 Jennifer Hawkins took over as the host for this season, replacing Sarah Murdoch.
+Hawkins had previously appeared in one episode at the inaugural cycle, joining incumbent judges Alex Perry and Charlotte Dawson with Didier Cohen joining the show as a new judge.
 This is the last series of Australia's Next Top Model to feature Dawson, before she died of an apparent suicide five months after it ended.

 The prizes for this cycle included a one-year modelling contract with IMG Sydney and worldwide representation by IMG London, New York, Milan and Paris, as well as a A$20,000 cash prize thanks to TRESemmé, a brand new Nissan Dualis, an overseas trip to Paris to meet with IMG Paris, and an eight-page editorial spread and the cover of Harper's Bazaar Australia.

 The winner of the competition was 16-year-old Melissa Juratowitch from Melbourne, Victoria.

 Series summary

-Fifty semi-finalists were selected to take part in this years' competition.
+Fifty contestants were selected to take part in this years' competition.
 The first episode of the show was shown in a special screening for fans of the series.
 Fifteen official contestants were chosen to compete for the title.

 Requirements

-The all contestants had to be aged 16 or over in order to apply for the show.
+As with previous seasons, all contestants had to be aged 16 or over in order to apply for the show.
 Those auditioning had to be at least 172 cm tall.
 To qualify, all applicants had to be an Australian citizen currently living in Australia.
 Additional requirements stated that a contestant could not have had previous experience as a model in a national campaign within the last five years, and if a contestant was represented by an agent or a manager, she had to terminate that representation prior to the competition.